wapiti-scanner/wapiti/doc/FAQ.md

 ### How do I execute Wapiti ? ###

-Wapiti is a console tool so it must be launched from a terminal (cmd.exe on Windows, Konsole or GnomeTerminal on Linux, etc)
+Wapiti is a console tool so it must be launched from a terminal (Konsole or GnomeTerminal on Linux, etc)
 If you installed Wapiti then the binary should be in your path.
 Otherwise you will have to launch it from the bin folder once the archive is uncompressed.
 On Linux and OSX, just typing `wapiti` should work.
-On Windows you will have to specify the interpreter (`python wapiti`).

 ### Where can I get some help about options ? ###